Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Method

-A multi fingered grasp is fully specified by hand jacobian J, grasp matrix G and friction coefficient $\mu$ \cite{DBLP:journals/corr/CarpinLFW16}.
+We adopt a standard grasp modeling framework with point contacts and Coulomb friction.
+A multifingered grasp is fully specified by hand jacobian $J$, grasp matrix $G$ and friction coefficient $\mu$ \cite{DBLP:journals/corr/CarpinLFW16}.
 The forces exerted by the robot must counterbalance the external forces acting on the object while remaining within the limits defined by the friction cones at the contact points.
 As such, grasp stability is determined by a relationship between the grasp matrix and the friction cone.
-We present these concepts in the current section, and refer the reader to \cite{DBLP:reference/robo/PrattichizzoT16} for more information.
+We briefly review these concepts in the current section, and refer the reader to \cite{DBLP:reference/robo/PrattichizzoT16} for more information.

 Let $\mathbf{f}_c \in \mathbb{R}^{3n}$ be the stacked vector of contact forces at $n$ contacts, and let $\mathbf{w}_{\text{obj}} \in \mathbb{R}^{6}$ be the net object wrench (force and torque).
 The \emph{grasp matrix} $\mathbf{G} \in \mathbb{R}^{6\times 3n}$ maps local contact forces to the object wrench,